-Free EIN Lookup: Simple Guide to Finding Your EIN
+Free EIN Lookup: 7 Simple Ways to Finding Your EIN

 Can’t find your EIN?
-Or do you need to check the EIN number of another business?
+Or do you need an employer ID number lookup for another business?
 Read this guide to learn how to get a free EIN lookup.

 What is an EIN?